Piedmont Judicial Circuit

 Serving Barrow and Jackson Counties

-The Piedmont Judicial Circuit- Superior Court
+Piedmont Judicial Circuit- Superior Court

 Superior Co